CZ-NIC/knot/doc/configuration.rst

 --------------------

 The configuration for DNSSEC is stored in a :abbr:`KASP (Key And Signature Policy)` database.
-The database is simply a directory on the file-system containing files in the JSON format.
+The database is simply a directory in the file-system containing files in the JSON format.
 The database contains

 - definitions of signing policies;